ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Utilities Manual.md

 AKU run successfully.
 ~~~

-Following is a description of the output.
+The Description of the output is as below.

 ~~~bash
 # Read aku.conf and create replication objects.